Guam • 2026 Tax Year • Updated March 1, 2026

 What is the United Airlines model for Guam?

 United Airlines operates a massive hub at Antonio B. Won Pat International Airport with 24/7 flight operations.
 They offer backup care and benefits to support their ground crew and flight attendants living on the island, using 45F to offset these costs.
+Under the 2026 OBBBA expansion, the credit is now 40-50% with caps up to $600,000/year.
 This model works for any employer with shift workers.

 Which agency handles child care licensing in Guam?